How to Dispose of Soil Properly (Without Getting Fined)

 • Local allotments – many are crying out for good soil

-• You may have to book a slot in advance
+• Requirement: You must be a resident and may need to book a slot in advance.

-Option 4: Hire a Skip (Our Recommendation)
+Option 4: Hire a Skip (Best for 2–15 Tonnes)

 Additional costs to consider